Dateline:Dec1, 2022

 Ramsey, from Gustafson's account, continued in his diary.

 click the picture Time Detective Gallery gives us this picture of Lake Valley in the 1880s.
 It's a bit after Hayes' arrival; no train at that time.
-It links to The New Mexico Nomad's remembrance of Lake Valley.
-We learn a bit more about Ramsey's "Mr. Miller," but the author doesn't mention Lake Valley's presidential visit.
+It links to a pop up of Lake Valley history.
 To toggle between 1880 and today, click HERE.

 "Oct.
 26. We left the fort at 7 a.m. and traveling N & E came to Lake Valley where a Mr. Miller keeps a store.
 Here we lunched upon ample provision-camped about 6 p.m. at Paulison in the valley of the Rio Grande over against the Jornado del Norte.
 The tents were all up when we got in and supper was soon prepared for us."
 The place Ramsey calls "Paulison" is generally accepted to be Las Palomas, an early New Mexican settlement on the Rio Grande, a bit south of Truth or Consequences.[NB: The New Mexico town of Truth or Consequences was called Hot Springs in 1880.]